Connecting to the VEX V5 Competition Field

 Controller is shown in the Program menu with the user's competition program selected.
 The Run button is highlighted.

-NOTE: A program can also be selected via the screen on the V5 Robot Brain.
-If needed, read the How to Run a User Program through the V5 Robot Brain article from this VEX Library.
+NOTE: If needed, read How to Run a User Program through the V5 Controller.
+A program can also be selected via the screen on the V5 Robot Brain.
+If needed, read How to Run a User Program through the V5 Robot Brain.

 If you followed the steps above but your V5 Brain and V5 Controller still are not connecting, please try the following: